personium/legacy-docs/en/server-operator/Confirm_environment_settings.md

 * Personium uses Elasticsearch to realize DB.
   Elasticsearch is installed as follows.
-  For version, Please check the elasticsearch version of "middleware on VM" of github's README([Vagrant](https://github.com/personium/setup-vagrant#os-and-middleware-on-vm) / [Ansible](https://github.com/personium/ansible#middleware-on-vm)).
+  For version,Please check the version of elasticsearch [here](https://github.com/personium/ansible#middleware-on-vm).

     | Item                    | Path                                                         |
     |-------------------------|--------------------------------------------------------------|